folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 4. To save the PDF file without printing, open the **Destination** drop-down list and select **Save as pdf**.

+## Showing hidden fields

+To reveal fields that are hidden, as defined in [Settings > Orders > Creating an order template]({{< ref "/settings_orders.md#settings--orders--creating-an-order-template" >}})
+, follow these steps.
+Note: The user permission **Show all hidden fields** must be assigned to the user.

+1. From the detail pane of the order, select **Actions > Show hidden fields.**  If any fields are hidden, they are added to the detail pane.

+2. To hide the fields again, select **Actions > hide fields.**

 ## Adding a tag to an order